eluv-io/elv-client-js/README.md

 ### Version Hashes

-Content on the Fabric has immutable versions.
+Content objects on the Fabric are comprised of immutable versions.
 Whenever content is modified, a new version is created, while older versions remain unchanged.

 When referring to an object, an object ID (`iq__2vDbmxTdaivPnmDn8RKLbxSHUMfj`) refers to the object as a whole.
 Referring to content with an object ID will refer to the latest version.